Heating Your VW

 This mechanism helps prevent icing until the heat riser pipe under the inlet manifold heats up.
 As the engine warms, the carburetor pre-heater shuts off, so the carburetor then breaths cool air.

 If the thermostat is there, check its condition.
 It should be compressed (short) when the engine is cold--that is, each section of the bellows is almost touching the one next to it.
 If the thermostat fails, it expands (lengthens) to it's rest position, which means the cooling flaps open and the maximum amount of cooling air is supplied to the engine (just as if the thermostat wasn't there), and you get a cold running engine.
+This is a fail-safe system - if the thermostat fails, it fails in the OPEN position for maximum engine cooling, so you wont cook your engine.
+The modern wax plug replacement thermostats don't have that safety feature - they can fail in any position.

 - Fan housing containing a working set of control flaps.